Griffon – ὸ θεὀς ὸ βασιλεὐς (o Theos, o Basileus)

 Armored Saint – Punching the Sky - 70%

-In many ways it’s smooth and predicted sailing on the album’s 11 tracks.
+In many ways, it’s smooth and predicted sailing on the album’s 11 tracks.
 The diversity is, for the main part, tied to shifting pace and experimental nuances in intros and mid-section breakdowns.
-As such it’s a textbook Armored Saint, which is expected.
-Bit more daring wouldn’t hurt, but then again when band is so good at what they do, it’s utterly reasonable to stick to their guns.
+As such, it’s a textbook Armored Saint, which is expected.
+A bit more daring wouldn’t hurt, but then again, when a band is so good at what they do, it’s utterly reasonable to stick to their guns.

 And what guns they are.

 And then there is John Bush, whose power and delivery are as impactful as ever.
-Couple of lines into the opener you already know why Anthrax chose him as replacement for Belladonna, and Metallica wanted him to take over singing duties for James Hetfield back in the day.
+A couple of lines into the opener, you already know why Anthrax chose him as a replacement for Belladonna, and Metallica wanted him to take over singing duties for James Hetfield back in the day.
 Bush is simply a powerhouse and one of the finest heavy metal singers out there.

-Despite not changing their formula the new album doesn’t lack the dynamics, just take a look at the middle of the record where “Do Wrong to None” is textbook mid-tempo puncher, “Lone Wolf” dials up on catchiness with massive anthemic tune and “Missile to Gun” picks up the pace for eminently delivered upbeat.
-“Unfair” would serve as fine album closer with its impeccable build-up throughout the entire song.
-Unfortinately the band chose to close the album with faceless “Never You Fret”.
+Despite not changing their formula the new album doesn’t lack the dynamics, just have a look at the middle of the record where “Do Wrong to None” is textbook mid-tempo puncher, “Lone Wolf” dials up on catchiness with massive anthemic tune and “Missile to Gun” picks up the pace for eminently delivered upbeat.
+“Unfair” would serve as a fine album closer, with its impeccable build-up throughout the entire song.
+Unfortunately the band chose to close the album with faceless “Never You Fret”.

 www.armoredsaint.com